Disappearance of Maureen Kelly

 Maureen Leianuhea "Anu" Kelly (September 26, 1993 – disappeared June 9, 2013) is an American missing person who disappeared at the age of 19 on the evening of June 9, 2013.
 She was last seen at Canyon Creek Campground, located in Gifford Pinchot National Forest in Cougar, Washington.

-According to a group of friends who were at the campground with Kelly, she stated that she was going on a "spiritual quest" before removing her clothes and walking into the woods wearing only a fanny pack containing knives, matches, and a compass.
+According to a group of friends who were at the campground with Kelly, she stated that she was going on a "spiritual quest" before removing her clothes and walking into the woods wearing only a fanny pack containing a small knife, matches, and a compass.
 She has not been seen or heard from since.

 Background

 Maureen Leianuhea "Anu" Kelly was born on September 26, 1993.
-At the time of her disappearance, Kelly was a resident of Vancouver, Washington.
+At the time of her disappearance, she was a resident of Vancouver, Washington.
 According to an undersheriff, Kelly had spoken about going on a "spiritual quest" for some time prior to her disappearance, and her peers felt that this was something she needed to do.

-Kelly's half-sister, Cheri Kaupu, described her as "a very laid-back, carefree girl" and "an affectionate person", stating that Kelly had called her shortly before heading into the forest to ask if she could borrow camping gear.
-A friend of Kelly, Amanda Ziegler, stated that she was not surprised Kelly had gone on a "spiritual quest", though she was concerned by Kelly entering the woods alone and without any clothing.
+Kelly's half-sister described her as "a very laid-back, carefree girl" and an affectionate person, stating that Kelly had called her shortly before heading into the forest to ask if she could borrow camping gear.
+A friend of Kelly stated she was not surprised that Kelly had gone on a "spiritual quest", though she was concerned that Kelly had entered the woods alone and without any clothing.
+Kelly's brother described her as comfortable and capable with the outdoors, though he expressed concern with the way she left, as well as her not informing anyone about when she planned to return.

 Kelly had a YouTube channel on which she would post videos of herself playing ukulele and beatboxing.
 Her last video was uploaded two days before her disappearance.

 Disappearance

-On June 9, 2013, Kelly had been with a group of friends at Canyon Creek Campground in Gifford Pinchot National Forest when she informed them that she was going on a "spiritual quest" and would be back by midnight.
-Kelly proceeded to remove her clothes, including her shoes, before walking into the woods wearing only a fanny pack containing knives, matches, and a compass.
+On June 9, 2013, Kelly had been with a group of friends at Canyon Creek Campground in Gifford Pinchot National Forest in Cougar, Washington, when she informed them that she was going on a "spiritual quest" and would be back by midnight.
+She subsequently removed her clothes, including her shoes, before walking into the woods wearing only a fanny pack containing a small knife, matches, and a compass.
+Kelly was last seen at approximately 5:00 p.m. that evening, heading toward the woods in a creek.

 Although Kelly's friends expected her to return within a few hours, she never did, and they reported her missing early the following morning.